 Side effects may include nausea and stomach upset.
 High doses of lipase may exacerbate symptoms of cystic fibrosis.
-Scientists don't know enough about the effects of lipase during pregnancy or breastfeeding, so speak with your doctor first.
+Scientists do not know enough about the effects of lipase during pregnancy or breastfeeding, so speak with your doctor before taking lipase.

-Orlistat -- Orlistat (Xenical, Alli) interferes with the activity of lipase supplements.
-Orlistat is used to treat obesity by blocking lipase from breaking down fats so the body doesn't absorb them.
+Orlistat: Orlistat (Xenical, Alli) interferes with the activity of lipase supplements.
+Orlistat is used to treat obesity by blocking lipase from breaking down fats so the body does not absorb them.

 Domínguez-Muñoz JE.
 Pancreatic enzyme therapy for pancreatic exocrine insufficiency.
 Curr Gastroenterol Rep. 2007 Apr;9(2):116-22.
 Review.